-5 Discussion
+6 Discussion

-Medical datasets often contain small number of examples (sometime 100 and less) with relatively large number of features.
-In such cases many data mining systems may find solutions which are precise but not meaningful according to the experts' knowledge.
-In large spaces with sparse samples it is quite likely that several different logical expressions may accidently classify some data well.
-Such a case is evident in the Ljubliana cancer data.
-Providing experts with several alternative descriptions gives more chance that they will find interesting explanations in common with their experience and will notice new regularities in the data that may give them a better understanding of the problem.
+Medical datasets often contain small number of examples (sometimes 100 or less) with relatively large number of features.
+In such cases of large spaces with sparse samples it is quite likely that different logical expressions may accidently classify some data well, thus many data mining systems may find solutions which are precise but not meaningful according to the experts' knowledge.
+Providing experts with several alternative descriptions gives more chance that they find interesting explanations compatible with their experience and notice new regularities in the data, leading to a better understanding of the problem.
+Heterogeneous forests are capable of finding simple classification descriptions when nonlinear decision borders are necessary and can find reference vectors which sometimes may be used as prototypes for similarity based methods.

-Forests consist of trees which very often differ in their decisions (different samples are misclassified by different trees).
-It will be very interesting to see the results obtained using trees from the forest as committees.
-In such a case the committee of decision trees can give answers which may be interpreted as probabilities of object's belonging to a given class.
-Of course it can also yield better classification accuracy, but even if it does not, it provides an interesting solution to the problem of combining the comprehensibility of decisions with high accuracy and confidence.
+A forest consists of trees which very often differ in their decisions (different samples are misclassified by different trees).
+Such trees may successfully act as a committee giving answers interpretable as probabilities.
+It can also yield better classification accuracy, but even if it does not, it will provide an interesting solution to the problem of combining the comprehensibility of decisions with high accuracy and confidence.

-Another possible extension of this work is to add a method to automatically detect how many trees give interesting results and should be kept in the forest.
-This can be done by means of forest committees.
-One also can use methods to evaluate statistical significance [7] of the differences among classification accuracies of trees to select the trees that give insignificantly different results.
+Another possible extension of this work is to automatically detect how many trees are interesting enough to compose the forest.
+This can be done by means of forest committees or the evaluation of statistical significance [8] of the classification accuracies differences.